 The VUI's purpose was to be an assistant and a personal shopper for the user.
-From our secondary research on Target, we had identified vital elements that represented Target such as the bold colors and logo.
-Their iconic mascot was also a prime contributor into our process.
+From our secondary research on Target, we had identified vital elements that represented Target such as the bold colors, logo, and their iconic mascot.
 We wanted to carry over these traits to maintain Target's brand identity.

 Form and Motion